-Provides basic framework for creating and organizing knowledge of human behavior and social environment, along with social systems, lifespan and strengths approaches acquired in HBSE I, to understand group organizational and community systems.
-Special attention given to the impact of human diversity, discrimination, and oppression in the context of groups, organizations, and communities.
+Provides basic framework for creating and organizing knowledge of human behavior and social environment, along with social systems, lifespan, and strengths approaches acquired in HBSE I, to understand group organizational and community systems.
+Special attention given to the impact of human diversity, discrimination, and oppression in the context of groups, organizations, and communities. *Prerequisite: SOWK 235.

-Provides understanding of and sensitization toward cultural diversity, racism, gender issues, and heterosexism in the context of social work practice and policy.
-Personal values toward racial, cultural, gender, and heterosexism are explored and discussed in the context of social work values and practice.
+Provides understanding of and sensitization toward cultural diversity, to include race/ethnicity, sex, sexual orientation, ablism versus disablism, and social class in the context of social work practice and policy, as well as generally.
+Personal values toward cultural identity, as defined above, are explored and discussed in the context of social work values and practice.

 365 Social Work Practice II (3 s.h.)

 Assists students in developing knowledge and skills to work with families and groups.
 Experiential techniques are employed to aid in integration of theory and practice.
 Many of the videotapes, class exercises, case studies, and role plays focus on the many implications of cultural diversity and include application to vulnerable populations. *Prerequisite: SOWK 355.